Get the most from Apple Watch notifications by adjusting these settings

 - Tap Notifications.

-Tap the Always Show Short Looks On/Off switch.
+Tap the Show Summary When Locked On/Off switch.
 When the button is gray, the feature is turned off.

 You can easily enable this feature again any time you want by following the same instructions above.
 The button will turn green when the feature is on.

-How to turn on Notification Privacy
+How to turn on Show Full Notification

-If you want to be extra private about your Appel Watch notifications, you can turn on Notification Privacy, which only shows a notification detail when you tap on the alert.
-Here's how to turn it on.
+In watchOS 8, you can turn on the ability to only see a short summary of any notification until your tap on it to see the full notification.

 - Launch Settings from your Apple Watch Home screen.